-Here are some must try teen Halloween activities we love that are perfect for making your teens Halloween party loads of fun.
+Here are some must try teen Halloween activities we love that are perfect building the spooky Halloween spirit.

 If you are looking for some spooky fun for older kids this Halloween, look no further.